parikramatic/welchplaza.us/index.md

 While the content for this page is being assembled, here is a quick checklist for reference:

 <!--- Remember the two trailing spaces to get the line breaks after each item -->
 &#10004; change the locks
 &#10004; update your address with USPS
-&#10004; reach out to the board & introduce yourself
-&#10004; set up auto-payment with Kappes Miller
-&#10004; review the HOA rules
-&#10004; join the owners email group
-&#10004; ask Kappes Miller to add your name(s) to the call box
+&#10004; reach out to the board* & introduce yourself, inform of move-in date (2 week notice required) &#10004; set up auto-payment of HOA dues with Kappes Miller &#10004; review the HOA Rules and Regulations (R&R) &#10004; set up water with Conservice
+&#10004; set up power with Seattle City Light, billed every two months &#10004; set up internet (we have coverage with Wave, CenturyLink and Comcast) &#10004; set up a Package Concierge account to start receiving packages